-- 14. Ten (10) days for students attending basic training required by a branch of the United States Armed Forces. - 15.
+- 15. Ten (10) days for students attending basic training required by a branch of the United States Armed Forces. - 16.
 Treatment of parasites such as head lice, bed bugs, etc. (maximum of three (3) absences per school year).
-The day the student is sent home from school does not count toward the three (3) day total.
+The day the student is sent home from school does not count toward the three (3) day total. - 17.
+Court appearances may be excused if signed by the judge or clerk of the court for a reasonable amount of time.